Who we are

 I support the researchers of the junior research group with my sociological perspective on technology development and digitalization as a student assistant.
 In addition to this work, I am studying technical Sociology at TU Berlin.
 The focus of my studies is the sociology of technology, organization and work.
 Previously, I was a tutor at TU Berlin, discussing social and ecological responsibility with engineering students in the seminar "Sociology of the Engineering Profession".
 On a voluntary basis, I continue to be active in political youth education and support TU Berlin's Sustainability Council.
 In my free time, I receive my vegetables in a very analogous way through solidarity-based agriculture.

-Our project is sponsored by the Federal Ministry of Education and Research (BMBF) within the framework of socio-ecological research (SÖF) over a period of five years (2016-2021).
+Our project is sponsored by the Federal Ministry of Education and Research (BMBF) within the framework of socio-ecological research (SÖF) over a period of six years (2016-2022).
 During this time, we want to finish four dissertations, one habilitation (post-doc research) and an establish professorship.
 But above all, we would like to contribute to the fact that digitalization is discussed in a way that it contributes to change society towards a more environmentally friendly and democratic society.